-One of its tools to fight inflation is to change the interest rate that it asks from banks.
+One of its tools to fight inflation is to change the interest rate it asks from banks.
 Banks are forced to deposit large amounts of money into the Swiss National Bank.
 And for this money, the SNB has a fixed interest rate.
 Currently, this interest rate is negative, at -0.75%.
 This means that Swiss banks are paying the Swiss National Bank to keep their money in its safes.

 Should we blame the Swiss National Bank for that?
 Not really.
 Having negative inflation is not necessarily good in the long term for the economy.
 So, keeping inflation at a healthy level is a good thing.
-Once inflation is back to a higher level, we can expect interest rates to rise again.
+Once inflation returns to a higher level, we can expect interest rates to rise again.
 But this will take many years before we see that again.

 The euro currency peg

-You probably have about the 1.2 CHF to 1 EUR limit that the Swiss National Bank kept for a while.
-Naturally, such a currency peg made a lot of noise both in Switzerland and abroad.
+You probably have about the 1.2 CHF to 1 EUR limit the Swiss National Bank kept for a while.
+Naturally, such a currency peg made a lot of noise in Switzerland and abroad.

-In 2011, the SNB decided to peg the Swiss Franc to the Euros at a rate of 1 EUR for 1.2 CHF.
+In 2011, the SNB decided to peg the Swiss Franc to the Euros at 1 EUR for 1.2 CHF.
 The reasoning behind this peg was to help exports from Switzerland.
 Indeed, if the Swiss franc is too strong, it is challenging to export anything from Switzerland since our goods are too expensive for foreign countries.
 So, the SNB decided to help the economy by introducing this peg.

 But in 2015, the SNB stopped its currency peg.
 This was becoming unsustainable for the Swiss National Bank to maintain the peg.
-It is indeed costly and complicated to peg a currency against another.
+It is indeed costly and complicated to peg one currency against another.

 If you are interested in the Swiss Economy and the Swiss banks, it is interesting to learn about the role of the Swiss National Bank.
 Compared to the other central banks, the Swiss National Bank is quite unique.
-Indeed, most central banks are managed by the state while the SNB is owned by the cantons, completely independent from the confederation, and even listed on the Swiss Stock Exchange.
+Indeed, most central banks are managed by the state, while the SNB is owned by the cantons, completely independent from the confederation, and even listed on the Swiss Stock Exchange.

 The main role of the SNB is to keep prices stable in Switzerland, avoiding both high inflation and significant deflation.
 For this, it manages the liquidities offered to the banks to influence the economy.
-Currently, the interest rates of these liquidities are negative to boost inflation that was very low these last few years.
+Currently, the interest rates of these liquidities are negative to boost inflation which was very low these last few years.

 What do you think about the Swiss National Bank?

 If you want to follow the SNB, you can read its press releases.
-And, if you want to learn more, you can watch this video done by the Swiss National Bank itself: